 Brace yourself, it’s almost time for Black Friday.
 The delirious day of discounts where almost everyone plans to stock up on gifts and goodies before Xmas.

 It’s not just about the economy though.
-In the UK alone, Black Friday sales were predicted to release 386,243 tonnes of carbon in 2021, according to Money.co.uk.
+In the UK alone, Black Friday sales have released 386,243 tonnes of carbon according to Money.co.uk.
 That’s equivalent to the CO2 produced by 215 flights between London and Sydney.
-It’s also said that 80% of products bought on Black Friday end up in the landfill or incinerated after a very short life.
-What a waste.
+It’s also said that 80% of products we buy end up in landfills or incinerated after a very short life.
+Which can’t be helped by the retail bonanza that’s round the corner.

-So, to avoid all the messy Black Friday mayhem, of the environmental and interpersonal kind, let’s take a look at some brands who are doing things differently and more sustainably this year:
+So, to avoid all the messy Black Friday mayhem, of the environmental and interpersonal kind, let’s take a look at some brands that are doing things differently and more sustainably this year:

 - Region: Worldwide